Towards developing

 I had been conducting research on medical sensors until graduate school, so research on connected cars was a new challenge for me.
 Since I joined NTT, an institute conducting research covering a wide range of fields, I felt a desire to challenge myself to carry out research on a large scale while making use of my previous experience.
 I find great fulfillment in engaging in research on the future transportation infrastructure, a field that covers a wide scope.

-I also think that the research style at NTT Laboratories matches my own research style.
-Since I am a foreigner, I may be a minority within NTT Laboratories.
-However, since each individual's way of thinking is respected here, being a minority is not a negative thing, and no one cares about my nationality or gender.
+I also think that the research style at NTT R&D matches my own research style.
+Since I am a foreigner, I may be a minority within NTT R&D. However, since each individual's way of thinking is respected here, being a minority is not a negative thing, and no one cares about my nationality or gender.
 Of course, I have my own style, so even if we come up with the same idea, the way I communicate those ideas may differ from how Japanese do it.
 I am the type of person who speaks my mind without hesitation, but Japanese people tend to communicate with more reserve.
 However, I feel that here, there is so much respect for the individual that such differences do not bother me at all, and I feel that the atmosphere is very suitable for me.

 On the other hand, my being a minority can be an advantage for the team.
 For example, when I research something, I often conduct my search in English and refer to papers in English, while my Japanese colleagues often refer to papers in Japanese.
 This gives us a broader perspective as a team because we all bring in different points of view.
 I would like to continue to create future technologies to build a safe, secure, and convenient transportation infrastructure by making the most of my own unique research style, as well as that of each team member.

-Human Informatics Laboratories.
+- Human Informatics Laboratories.
 Andalini Lidwina Joined the company in 2016

-At home she speaks English with her husband, and at work she speaks mainly Japanese.
+- At home she speaks English with her husband, and at work she speaks mainly Japanese.
 Andalini is multilingual, fluent in her native language, of course.
 Her colleagues call her by the nickname "Lilin-san."
 She has the potential to achieve the future she wants to create.
 She feels strongly about the possibilities of her current research environment and is giving it her all in her research.

 ※The names of research institutes and affiliate organizations of employees in the article are current at the time of the interview.
 Some may be old names of research institutes.